Self-hosting with MicroK8s

 With microk8s, it’s easy to deploy services from public Docker images, you

-field in the deployment’s specs.
+just need to fill the image field in the deployment’s specs.
 But what if

 you want to build and deploy your own images?